-Uplink power control is based on a quality target and a power offset, set by higher layers.
+If the UE is not configured in MIMO mode, uplink power control is based on a quality target and a power offset, set by higher layers.
 An example implementation for a Node B TPC calculation algorithm is SIR based (HS-SICH SIR Target).
 In this algorithm, if an ACK is decoded from HS-SICH, the Node B shall adjust the measured value of HS-SICH with a power offset.
 When the (adjusted) measured value is higher than the target SIR value, TPC command = "down".
 When the (adjusted) measurement is lower than or equal to the target SIR, TPC command = "up"